 Improved Testosterone Levels in Men

-Ashwagandha is available in the market in the form of roots, tablets and powder.
-Ashwagandha is commonly available as a churn, a finely sieved powder.
-One needs to mix it with water, ghee or honey.
+Ashwagandha is available in the market in the form of roots, tablets and a finely sieved powder.
+The powder needs to be mixed with water, ghee or honey for consumption.

 It enhances the function of the brain and nervous system and improves memory.
 In addition, it enhances the functioning of the reproductive system, promoting a healthy sexual and reproductive balance.
 Moreover, being a powerful adaptogen, it enhances the body’s resilience to stress.